 The degree requires 30 semester credit hours and includes Analytical Topics (CMPE-610), two flexible core courses, four graduate electives, two semesters of graduate seminar, and options to conduct Thesis Research or Graduate Project.
 The core courses and graduate electives provide breadth and depth of knowledge to the students.
-The Computer Engineering Graduate Seminar (CMPE-795) provides students with exposure to a variety of topics presented by researchers from within RIT, industry, and other universities, and guides students to choose the culminating experience in either Thesis Research or Graduate Project.
+The Computer Engineering Graduate Seminar (CMPE-795) provides students with exposure to the state-of-the-art research in computer engineering and related disciplines.

 Thesis Research: Independent investigation of a research problem that contributes to the state of the art.